towalink/wgtrack/README.md

 # wgtrack

-> wgtrack tracks WireGuard links, exports the links' status, and updates endpoints as needed.
+"wgtrack" tracks WireGuard links, exports the links' status, and updates endpoints as needed.

 WireGuard is a great VPN solution. wgtrack provides the tooling around it to track the status of the links and export the data for monitoring solutions.
 It also re-resolves endpoint hostnames to thus support connections between dial-in peers with changing IP addresses.

 Note: This is code in "works for me" quality; it is not tested properly.
 This tool started as an exercise in using Python's asyncio library.

 ---